kotulhu/json_validate_for_empty_fields/README.md

 # json_validate_for_empty_fields
-Simple json validation for empty fieldf
+Shows an empty fields in json array